 Do you narrate the movie?

-No. I want the family to feel their loved one is talking directly to them so I remove my voice completely.
-By using a variety of editing techniques along with the addition of titles, photos and special effects, stories and timelines still flow smoothly.
+No. My goal is for the family to feel their loved one is talking directly to them so I remove my voice entirely.
+By using a variety of editing techniques along with titles, photos and special effects, stories and timelines still flow smoothly.
 Removing my presence creates a much more intimate and personal viewing experience for the family.

 Our family has a few ‘skeletons’ in our closet that we would prefer stay there.
 How do you handle those if they come out in an interview?